mdtawfeek98/Crio/README.md

 - Filling in the name
 - Writing a message with the current epoch time
 - Selecting the radio button for Automation Testing experience
-- Checking the checkboxes for Java, Selenium, and TestNG
+- Checking the checkboxes for Java, Selenium
 - Selecting the appropriate dropdown option